fayskerritt/padplants/README.md

     * If no plants have been added yet by the current user, a message and Add button will show on the profile page.
 * Responsiveness - As can be seen in the mockup at the top of this README the site is responsive across all sizes of device.
 The Bootstrap Grid framework was used to enable this.
 * Defensive Programming - A modal is used to ask the user if they are sure they want to delete a plant when the Delete button is clicked.
+* To ensure user is always able to read the whole description overflow was set to scroll in css in case of zoomed in font sizes on different devices.
 * Interactive Navbar that displays a bottom border when hovering as well as bolder font on the page that is active.
 * An external link is present on the home page with the option to buy plants, this sends users to an Amazon page currently.
 * Social Media links in the footer - Links to social media pages increase engagement with users.